AdobeDocs/experience-platform.en/help/profile/privacy.md

 ## Delete request processing

 When [!DNL Experience Platform] receives a delete request from [!DNL Privacy Service], [!DNL Platform] sends confirmation to [!DNL Privacy Service] that the request has been received and affected data has been marked for deletion.
-The records are then removed from the [!DNL Data Lake] or [!DNL Profile] store within seven days.
-During that seven-day window, the data is soft-deleted and is therefore not accessible by any [!DNL Platform] service.
+The records are then removed from the [!DNL Data Lake] or [!DNL Profile] store once the privacy job has completed.
+While the delete job is still processing, the data is soft-deleted and is therefore not accessible by any [!DNL Platform] service.
+Refer to the [[!DNL Privacy Service] documentation](../privacy-service/home.md#monitor) for more information on tracking job statuses.

 >[!IMPORTANT]
 >